|

 1999 suggests that "for some patients-particularly older patients with no

 previous marijuana experience-the psychological effects are disturbing (p.
 4)."
-In the years following

 the legalization of cannabis for medical use, only a small fraction of patients